A brief History of the Association

-About 40% of partecipants were from Eastern Europe and the Soviet Union.
-The countries rappresented were: Austria, Belgium, Bulgaria, Czechoslovakia, Denmark, Finland, France, Japan, Germany (both Western and Eastern Germany), Hungary, India, Israel, Italy, Netherland, Poland, Romania; Spain, Sweden; Switzerland, Turkey, United Kingdom, Usa, Ussr, Yugoslavia.
+About 40% of participants were from Eastern Europe and the Soviet Union.
+The countries represented were: Austria, Belgium, Bulgaria, Czechoslovakia, Denmark, Finland, France, Japan, Germany (both Western and Eastern Germany), Hungary, India, Israel, Italy, Netherland, Poland, Romania; Spain, Sweden; Switzerland, Turkey, United Kingdom, USA, USSR, Yugoslavia.
 The good scientific level of the Conference and the friendly and informal atmosphere provided by the organizer contributed to a brilliant start of the Association.

 The First General Assembly of EACES, held on September 27, 1990, approved the Statute and elected Vittorio Valli (University of Turin) for the post of President.
 On the following day with a secret ballot there was the election of the other members of the Executive Committee on the basis of a list of candidates freely chosen by EACES member.
 Seven countries were represented in the executive committee.
 The status of host country probably contributed to an over rappresentation of Italy in the committee, but the rotation of officers and of the location of general Conferences will correct this imbalances in the future.

 The Association was formally registred at a public notary in Turin (Italy) on January, 31, 1991.

 Since its foundation the Association has organized nine general Conferences (see Conferences) and a number of specialized workshops in several countries.